Parity-Platform/dimEBD/README.md

 - ✅ Interactive task: connecting a cable to a **tester box**.
 - ✅ Realistic feedback on cable condition (working / faulty).

 ---

+## 🙌 Credits
+All 3D models and assets used in this project are listed in the [credits.csv](3d_models_credits.csv) file in this repository.
+Please see that file for authors, sources, and licenses for each asset.

+---

+## 🤝 Acknowledgements

+This VR training project, **EBD Electrical Buddy**, was developed during my internship for **Parity Platform**.

+Special thanks to Parity Platform for providing guidance, resources, and feedback throughout the development process.

+---